 Schools are under pressure to make more of their budgets.
-Many have sought to increase income by letting out buildings and sharing facilities with the community, and while this can be a real win-win for the school and surrounding areas, it can further push up energy costs.
+Many have sought to increase income by letting outbuildings and sharing facilities with the community, and while this can be a real win-win for the school and surrounding areas, it can further push up energy costs.

-Use it as an education opportunity
+Use It as an Education Opportunity

 Talking about the environmental and cost impact of energy use can really help to get staff and pupils on board with energy reduction.
-Perhaps you could translate your plans into energy saving school projects?
-Class time could be spent talking about climate change or you may want to educate staff and pupils on how savings made could be better spent on updating facilities or buying new equipment.
-This means that once you’ve carried out an energy use assessment and decided what measures you will take to reduce your use, everyone at the school should feel more invested in working towards a common goal.
-Many schools choose to set up an energy awareness action team in charge of monitoring progress.
-Displaying energy reduction goals and reminders of ways everyone can do their bit is a great way to involve students and staff.
-When progress is made, don’t forget to update everyone and thank them for their efforts.
+Perhaps you could translate your plans into energy-saving school projects?
+You could spend class time talking about climate change.
+Or, take the time to educate staff and pupils on how savings could be better spent on updating facilities or buying new equipment.
+You can then carry out an energy use assessment and determine the steps you’ll take together to reduce energy use.

 Start with heat and light

-The first step in identifying measures to include in your energy reduction plan should be for you to ask for feedback from the people using school buildings.
-Are classrooms often too warm?
+The first step in developing your energy reduction plan should be for you to ask for feedback from the people using school buildings.
+Are the classrooms often too warm?
 Does everyone know how to turn radiators off on warm days?
 Are hallways and vacant rooms being lit and heated unnecessarily?
 Lowering the temperature in a building by just 1ºC could lower your heating bill by 5-10%.
-If your school has air conditioning fitted, simply ensuring the temperature setting for when your air conditioning and heating systems switch on doesn’t overlap is an easy way to ensure energy is not wasted.
+If your buildings have air conditioning fitted, ensure there’s no overlap between the temperature air conditioning and heating system switch-on to avoid wastage.

 ICT and Equipment